NASA-JSC-Robotics/phoebe_bridgeback_ws/README.md

 # build the ROS workspace
 colcon build

-# Start Phoebe ros2 control software with mock_hardware
+# Start Phoebe ros2 control software with mujoco sim
 ros2 launch phoebe_mujoco_config phoebe_mujoco.launch.py

-# to drive the robot with a ps controller - note change joystick_dev if needed
-ros2 launch phoebe_deploy teleop.launch.py use_sim_time:=true joystick_dev:=/dev/input/js0

 # Start the sensors launch file to get odometry processed as it would be on the robot
 ros2 launch phoebe_deploy ridgeback_sensors.launch.py is_sim:=true